Research-related projects covered in various media include:

 - providing historical context on pub licensing hours for a feature story of Swiss daily newspaper Der Bund (12 June 2020, p.
 15)

 - guiding a Virtual Tour of the county town of Warwick as part of an online 'History Walks' series (October 2020)

-- introducing the FEAST! theme in the University of Warwick's Resonate Festival for Coventry UK City of Culture on the Rachel New show, BBC Radio Coventry & Warwickshire (10 November 2021) and commenting on the Berkswell Feast Food Fair for the Coventry Observer (24 March 2022)
+- introducing the FEAST! theme in the University of Warwick's Resonate Festival for Coventry UK City of Culture on BBC Radio Coventry & Warwickshire (10 November 2021): and commenting on the Berkswell Feast Food Fair for the Coventry Observer (24 March 2022)